tfsec/tfsec.github.io/_docs/google/iam/no-privileged-service-accounts.md

 ---
+title: google-iam-no-privileged-service-accounts
-title: Service accounts should not have roles assigned with excessive privileges
+description: Service accounts should not have roles assigned with excessive privileges
 shortcode: google-iam-no-privileged-service-accounts
 legacy:
 summary: Service accounts should not have roles assigned with excessive privileges